-They didn’t have gatorade, other sports drinks and gels on the Boston Marathon course back in 1985 when she won.
+They didn't have gatorade other sports drinks.
+Also, gels on the Boston Marathon course back in 1985 when she won.

 She would have me practice taking gels during my long runs while I was under her coaching tenure.

-The trick with taking a gel is that you get an additional 100-120 calories immediately into your blood stream and a boost of sugar which will assist muscle functioning while you are racing.
+Remember, you get an additional 100-120 calories immediately into your blood stream.
+In addition, a boost of sugar which will assist muscle functioning while you are racing.